Norisshariff/telegram-sticker-crop-bot/README.md

 ## Usage

-Create a file called .env  and add your TOKEN and variable to this file:
+Create a file called .env  and add your TOKEN variable to this file:
 ```bash
 echo 'TOKEN=bot_token' > .env
 ```